 The purpose of the long-range plan is to give management a rough-cut analysis of whether its business plan is achievable and of the risks and funding involved.
-Also, the long-range plan can be discussed with investors in order to bolster the stock price.
-Finally, the plan is used to assist lenders in determining the risk involved in lending to the company.
+Also, the long-range plan is used to assist lenders in determining the risk involved in lending to the company.

 In the absence of a chief financial officer (CFO), the controller is responsible for the long-range plan.
 The plan quantifies the goals and strategies enumerated in the business plan, and numerical analysis logically falls into the realm of the controller.
 However, input into the long-range plan must come from all departments.
 For example, all departments must submit capital requests.
-The sales department must contribute minimum/ maximum expected revenue figures by product.
+The sales department must contribute minimum/maximum expected revenue figures by product.
 The engineering department must contribute estimated margin information by product.